pylixbox/RogueFlow/README.md

 **RogueFlow** is a minimal, performance-driven automation framework designed exclusively for the Roblox game **Rogue Piece**.

-It avoids brute-force automation in favor of **smooth, state-based execution** that prioritizes stability, efficiency, and control.

 ---

 ## ▣ Philosophy

-> Automation should *flow* — not fight the system.
+> Automation should flow — not fight the system.

-- Lightweight by design
-- Single-game focus
-- Stable under lag and interruptions
-- Built to be understood, not obfuscated

 ---

 ## ▣ Features

 - State-driven automation engine
-- Modular system (enable only what you need)
+- Modular system
-- Rogue Piece–specific logic
 - Safety & recovery mechanisms
-- Configurable timing and behavior

 ---